 - What accommodations are available?

-In addition to universal tools embedded within the eMPower test delivery platform such as magnification and visual contrast controls, read-aloud/text-to-speech will be built-in for the online test.
+In addition to universal tools embedded within the eMPower test delivery platform such as bookmark, highlighter, eraser, and line reader, tools for accommodations including magnification and color contrast controls are built-in.
 Accommodations that are a regular part of instruction/assessment for students with disabilities and English-language learners may be used.
 Please see the Accessibility and Accommodations Guidelines for additional information.

 - What technology do eMPower Assessments require?

 Teachers, administrators, and students can use PCs, Macs, iPads, or Chromebooks with a standard browser application.
-For test-taking students, a Windows-secure browser is also available.
 See the system requirements for additional information.

 - How is writing assessed through eMPower Assessments?